graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 ## Post-Testing Cleanup Checklist

-After completing all tests, ensure the REO is left in the expected state:
+Run `npx hardhat reo:status --network arbitrumSepolia` to verify.
+Ensure the REO is left in the expected state:

 - [ ] `eligibilityValidation` set to intended value (disabled or enabled per rollout plan)
 - [ ] `eligibilityPeriod` = `1209600` (14 days)